 Discipline without punishment

 Disciplining is important, but you don’t have to punish your fur baby.
 Dogs tend to mirror their parent’s behavior.
-If you shout at them with aggression, they’ll retaliate with excessive barking.
+If you shout at them with aggression, they are more likely to retaliate with excessive barking and/or destructive behavior.
 And a dog that isn’t treated well at home might develop bad behavior like biting and barking at everyone.

 This breed is notoriously stubborn and could even end up holding some grudges for your bad behavior towards it.
 You should keep a firm hand while training, but at the same time, you should also pamper your little one with some love and attention.

 You can train a French Bulldog brain with rewards each time they complete their training.
 You can look for various tips and techniques for French Bulldog training to train your dog in a way that allows you to manage its behavior in every situation.

 Having a French bulldog at home is just like dealing with a cute but mischievous kid.
 Many Frenchie parents indeed struggle with their dogs, but with consistency, patience, and a correct training routine, you can soon iron out any kind of unwanted behavior.